stingham

 634 CE

-Edwin's successor, Oswald, was sympathetic to the Celtic church and around 634 he invited Aidan from Iona to found a monastery at Lindisfarne as a base for converting Northumbria to Celtic Christianity.
+Edwin's successor, Oswald (634 to 642 CE), dominated the northern region from his royal fortress at Bamburgh.
+He was sympathetic to the Celtic church and around 634 he invited Aidan from Iona to found a monastery at Lindisfarne as a base for converting Northumbria to Celtic Christianity.
+The monastery at Lindisfarne observed Irish Christian customs.

 Aidan soon established a monastery on the cliffs above Whitby with Hilda as abbess.